celestebrant/library-of-books/README.md

 # Library of Books

-This project a representation of a back-end application for a library, for demo purposes.
+This project is a representation of a back-end application for a library, for demo purposes.
 It contains an initialisation of a MySQL database into a docker container.

 Currently, it is possible to:
 * Register a book to the library